defrag/defrag.github.com/_posts/2018-04-29-functional-testing-asp-net-core-api-applications-with-nmatcher-.md

 }
 ```

-This high level test already gives us more confidence, as we make sure the dependencies were wired
+This high level test already gives us more confidence, by making sure the dependencies are wired
 up properly during runtime, our request was translated by the server and the response was successful.

-We're left with small issue.
+We're left with a small issue.
 Does this test really serve as great documentation?
-Assert phase only checks if the value was deserialized properly into view model.
+The assert phase only checks if the value was deserialized properly into view model.
 If we would like to figure out the actual response, we would have to drill down into view model and figure out how
 its being serialized for the response and fit the pieces together in our head.

 This is where the [NMatcher](https://github.com/defrag/NMatcher) library comes in play.
-Lets rework our test case in the next section while expanding our case with additional one for creation of the venue.
+Lets rework our test case in the next section while expanding our case with an additional one for the creation of the venue.

 ## Functional testing using TestServer and NMatcher

 We can use NMatcher to assert the proper JSON and leave out any application specific details when testing
 our path from `Request` to `Response`.
 This make our test fully functional, as we take the raw input and assert the
 raw output.
-This way we make sure every piece of code responsible for manipulating the HTTP pipeline was hit, all request translation was done properly and the response output is what we expect.
-It also serves as a great documentation for any developer that wants to use our API (and for ourselves as well).
-We also can use the its functionality to omit some
+This way we make sure every piece of code responsible for manipulating the HTTP pipeline was hit, all request translations were done properly and the response output is what we expect.
+It also serves as great documentation for any developer that wants to use our API (and for ourselves as well).
+We also can use its functionality to omit some
 parts of the response we don't care about.

 ```csharp